PrasannaPandugula/my-hashnode-repo/cmiszwpt4000502jpcelrfrdi.md

 ## Persistent Volume and Volume Claims in K8s

-Persistent Volume: It is a storage in k8s cluster that exists independently of Pods.
+**Persistent Volume**: It is a storage in k8s cluster that exists independently of Pods.

-Persistent Volume Claims: a request for storage by a Pod that uses PVC to access PV.
+**Persistent Volume Claims**: a request for storage by a Pod that uses PVC to access PV.

-1. Admin creates a set of Persistent Volumes, and the user creates Pods to use storage.
+1. The administrator creates a set of Persistent Volumes, and the user creates Pods to utilize the storage.

 2. Kubernetes automatically binds PVC and PV based on the request, and it checks sufficient capacity, Access Modes, Volume Modes, and Storage Class.

-3. If multiple matches for single claim, and would like to use a particular volume, use **Labels and Selectors** to bind to the right volume**.**
+3. If multiple matches for a single claim, and we would like to use a particular volume, use **Labels and Selectors** to bind to the correct volume.

 4. A smaller claim can be bound to use a larger volume if all other criteria match, there is a one-to-one relation between claims and volumes, and no other claim can use the remaining volume.